Get E-Book

 module.exports = greet;

-The consumer can call require('./greet')('world') and also access require('./greet').version.
+The consumer can call require('./greet')('world') and also read require('./greet').version.
 Functions are objects in JavaScript, so they can carry properties.
-Several popular packages use this pattern - express itself is a function you call to create an app, but it also has .Router, .static, and other properties hanging off it.
+Several popular packages use this shape; express itself is a function you call to create an app, and it also exposes .Router, .static, and other properties.

 Module._cache and require.cache